tamaraalil/AWS-Shell/README.md

 - This program assumes that paths starting with '/' are full paths (bucket name at the beginning), and paths without a slash at the beginning are relative paths.

 ## Commands
-Local Commands
-- This shell passes all bash/zsh commands on your local computer.

 ### locs3cp
 - Uploads a file from local system to cloud